aws-samples/generative-ai-on-aws-architecture-patterns/README.md

 Remove the application CloudFormation stack:
 - Execute in the Cloud9 terminal: `sam delete`.
 Wait until stacks are deleted

-Remove the SageMaker endpoint:
+If you used a SageMaker LLM endpoint, remove it:
 - Navigate to SageMaker Studio
 - Execute the **Clean up** section of the `llm-generator.ipynb` notebook

-Delete the Cloud9 environment is you don't need it anymore.
+Delete the AWS Cloud9 environment is you don't need it anymore.

 Delete the Amazon Kendra data source and Amazon Kendra index.